archatelain/code-for-eco-532/poly.md

 help ssc install
 ```

+> **Tips**
+>
+> Once you have made tables in Stata, you can save yourself the worry of copying them by hand with add-on packages:
+>
+> ```
+> ssc install estout, replace
+> ```
+>
+> Note that many other options also exist: https://lukestein.github.io/stata-latex-workflows/

+Let's investigate the relationship between business cycles and social unrest.
 Create a do-file "computing_business_cycles.do" and write this working example:

 ```
 ssc install hprescott